 The dedicated professionals of the Turkey Creek Fire Territory are currently looking for professional individuals who are interested in becoming a CAREER FIREFIGHTER/ EMT.
 We serve a diverse population of approximately 10,000 permanent citizens and provide mutual aid response to other surrounding agencies.
 Turkey Creek Fire Territory personnel train and work to provide the best emergency services available.
 We strive to meet every challenge with professionalism, integrity and accountability, and we will set the standard for others in our field.
 We provide competent and compassionate care to those in need.
-The Turkey Creek Fire Territory staffs 4 certified personnel per shift, along with a Fire Chief and Deputy Chief during business hours.
+The Turkey Creek Fire Territory staffs 5 certified personnel per shift, along with the Fire Chief during business hours.
 Our Advanced Life Support ambulances are staffed with Paramedics and EMTs 24 hours a day.
 We work closely with our Medical Director to provide the most current, evidence-based EMS care available.

 Basic Eligibility Requirements